tiy-atx-ui-aug2015/group-project/README.md

-# September 24th Hackathon
+# April 7th Group Project

 ## Description
 No developer or designer works in a vacuum.
 We all need to collaborate with teammates in our day to day work.
 Working effectively in a team is not as easy as it sounds, but like everything else, it just takes some practice.
-Over the next four days you will form groups and build out a web application of your choice.
-This is an excellent opportunity to build out a great portfolio piece, become more comfortable with git branching and merging, and finally - pitch your ideas!
+Over the next four days you will work in groups to build **best of** a web application.
+This is an excellent opportunity to build out a great portfolio piece, become more comfortable with git branching and merging, and work in a team!

 ## Objectives